megaease/easeagent-sdk-php-example/README.md

 ## Requirements
 - [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
-- [Docker](https://docs.docker.com/engine/installation/) (optional, if you use megacloud this is not needed)
+- [Docker](https://docs.docker.com/engine/installation/) (optional, if you use Megaease Cloud this is not needed)

 ## Running the example